duthied/Free-Friendika/doc/translations.md

 The location of the translated files in the source tree is
     /view/lang/LNG-CODE/
 where LNG-CODE is the language code used, e.g. de for German or fr for French.
-The translated strings come as a "message.po" file from transifex which needs to be translated into the PHP file friendica uses.
+The translated strings come as a "message.po" file from Transifex which needs to be translated into the PHP file friendica uses.
 To do so, place the file in the directory mentioned above and use the "po2php" command from the Friendica Console.

 Assuming you want to convert the German localization which is placed in view/lang/de/message.po you would do the following.